 The Lord knows that not all of His children will have the opportunity to be married in this life.
 He has promised that all who accept the gospel and strive to keep their covenants will have the opportunity to be married and have children either in this life or the next.

 The family proclamation states that “the divine plan of happiness enables family relationships to be perpetuated beyond the grave.
 Sacred ordinances and covenants available in holy temples make it possible for individuals to return to the presence of God and for families to be united eternally.”

 The sealing power also extends from parents to children, across all generations from the beginning of the world.
-President Joseph Fielding Smith (1876–1972) declared that children who are born in the covenant—and those who are sealed to their parents in the temple—“have claims upon the blessings of the gospel beyond what those not so born are entitled to receive.
+President Joseph Fielding Smith (1876–1972) taught that children who are born in the covenant—and those who are sealed to their parents in the temple—“have claims upon the blessings of the gospel beyond what those not so born are entitled to receive.
 They may receive a greater guidance, a greater protection, a greater inspiration from the Spirit of the Lord; and then there is no power that can take them away from their parents” (Doctrines of Salvation, comp.
 Bruce R. McConkie , 2:90).

-The promise that our families can be together after death brings more meaning in life.
+The promise that our families can be together after death gives more meaning in life.
 It encourages us to be faithful and loyal.
 It improves and enriches our family relationships.
-It helps us find joy and hope as we deal with the everyday challenges of life.
+It helps us find joy and hope as we deal with the challenges of life.
 And knowing that we can be together again brings comfort and peace as we deal with the suffering or death of loved ones.

 The sealing ordinance is God’s greatest gift to His children.
 It enables us to return to live with Him and all of our loved ones forever.
 It offers marvelous blessings for this life and the next.
 It is a constant reminder that families are central to God’s plan and to our happiness here and in eternity.
 It provides peace, hope, and joy for all who faithfully receive it.